-As the bullet passes the gas port in the barrel, a small amount of gas is bled off, traveling up though the gas port and into the gas block.
-The gas is regulated by the gas valve and is based on the type of ammunition being fired.
-This gas acts upon the piston to move the operating rod to the rear.
-The operating rod transfers its energy to the carrier assembly setting it in motion.
+As the bullet passes the gas port in the barrel, a small amount of gas is bled off, traveling up though the gas port, into the gas block and through the gas tube.
+This gas drives the bolt carrier rearward.
 The rearward movement of the carrier causes the bolt cam pin to rotate the bolt to the unlocked position.